How to Properly Treat Animal and Human Bites?

 4. Follow-Up with Medical Provider

-Following up with a medical provider will help, as they will make sure the wound is thoroughly cleaned and may prescribe antibiotics if they think its necessary.
-Healthcare providers may begin to numb the wound and look for any deeper damage.
-If there runs any risk of infection, the healthcare provider may recommend anti-rabies treatment and/or a tetanus shot (booster).
-You may also be required stitches if the wound if big enough, and dependent on where it is located.
+Following up with a medical provider will help, as they will make sure the wound is thoroughly cleaned and may prescribe antibiotics if they think it’s necessary.
+Healthcare providers may begin to numb the wound and look for any more serious damage.
+If there is any risk of infection, the healthcare provider may recommend anti-rabies treatment and/or a tetanus shot (booster).
+You may also require stitches if the wound is big enough, depending on where it is located.

 Human bites can easily cause infection due to the number of bacteria in the human mouth.
 Healthcare providers should always check out a human bite if it breaks the skin.